IHE/ITI.NPFS/input/pagecontent/issues.md

 ### Open Issues

 ***[NPFS_010](https://github.com/IHE/ITI.NPFS/issues/5): This document begins the definition of a value set for the class element.
-How do we complete the value set for this profile.
+How do we complete the value set for this profile?
 Suggestions are requested.
 How do we coordinate this value set with other Document Sharing profiles?
 Suggestions are requested. ***